nvaws/labs/SAA-Lab01.md

   * Availability Zone: _choose the second AZ from dropdown_
   * IPv4 CIDR block: 10.0.4.0/24

 :key: Once all the subnets are created, select MyPublicSubnet01 and click on the Subnet Actions dropdown; go to Modify auto-assign IP settings and check Enable auto-assign public IPv4 address box.
 Click on Save.

-Repeat the same step for MyPublicsubnet02 as well.
-Do not enable this setting for Private Subnets.
+Repeat the same step for MyPublicsubnet02 as well but do not enable this setting for Private Subnets.

 _Why is the available number of IPs showing as 251, where are the rest 5 IPs used?_
 _Why have we created two private and public in different subnets?
 Should we not create both Public subnets in one AZ and both Private in another AZ?_